 Suddenly, I realized that the rabbi was leading a preview of the Haggadah, going briefly to each step in order to let us know what the steps are.
 That’s why he was spinning and pointing so much.
 Well, okay then, lead on.

-Then we were up to page 44 and I realized that we weren’t going back.
+Suddenly, we were up to page 44 and I realized that we weren’t going back.
 It wasn’t a preview, we just missed the maror, the matzoh sandwich, the wine blessings, the hand washing, etc. So we hurriedly tossed parsley and romaine lettuce around, we dipped, we found horseradish and some haroset, and we poured wine, we opened the packaged saniwipe for the handwashing (that was new and a little disturbing).
 We only caught up because the rabbi was still periodically pointing and spinning to various tables, and “Urchatz” was still asleep.

 Then we were at the serving of the meal, with table one going first.
 We were table fourteen.
 This is when our empty places started to attract scavengers.
 A dozen or so people had come late, so the hosts set up tables, but they didn’t have all the table stuff.
 Our empty place sittings were calling to them.
 Hey, it makes sense, take the Haggadahs, we weren’t using them.
 Take the plates, bowls, napkins and forks.
-We offer them gladly, gives us more room.
+We offered them gladly, it gives us more room.

 But then they came for the food and drink, the bowl of babaganoosh, the bottle of seltzer, the jug of grape juice.
-This action had a certain post apocalyptic quality.
+This action had a certain post-apocalyptic quality.
 I mean they weren’t starving, but they wanted their fair share.
 I noticed they didn’t want the romaine lettuce or the horseradish, but the haroset disappeared.
 I managed one small cup of seltzer before it left.
-Periodically I looked at the table to my left and I envied their virgin bottle of seltzer.
+Periodically I looked at the table to my left, and I envied their virgin bottle of seltzer.
 It does appear that we were the only table with empty seats.

 Finally our table was called.
 The conversation with the young couple was almost completely one-sided, at the normal time when sharing would take place, there was just silence, so getting our number called meant that we could fill our mouths with food, not words.

 I must say the food was pretty good, not the gefilte fish, that was like cat throw-up.
-But gefilte fish that is always like that, so no harm.
+But gefilte fish is always like that, so no harm.
 It was a very good meal, the only dark cloud was the additional steps in the Haggadah after the meal.
 Strange Seder songs, sung to the tune of “Tonight” from West Side story, or another to “old Macdonald had a farm”.
 Never did find the Afikomen.
 And of course the chaos that was still in the spinning and pointing.
 We never did get to Barech.
-Maggid had left the service early so there a silent hole in the chant.
+Maggid had left the service early, so there was a silent hole in the chant.

 I mentioned the lack of corn syrup, the real effect of that is in dessert.
-It is a real challenge to find a way to make something tasty without flour and corn syrup.
+It is a real challenge to find a way to make something tasty without flour, and without corn syrup.
 The hosts of the Seder delivered to our table several plates of tasty things.
 At least I think they were tasty, I don’t know because a young girl suddenly showed at our table.
 At first she just stood there, then she spied something on our tasty plate.
 She made her move, a chubby little arm stretched and stretched, until it was obvious that she would have to lunge.
 And she did, the bottle of the grape juice went flying, but she had the tasty thing tightly in her hand.
 Then she left.

 Several times she came back, we finally moved the tasty plate out of lunge reach.
 She still came back to observe, perhaps to plan a sneak attack.